michael-snower/ppo/README.md

 This repository does not support parellizing actors, which can make it slower than Baselines.
 It also does not fully integrate the OpenAI wrappers for Mujocu and other non-Atari environments.

 # Getting Started
+Python 3.5+ is recommended.
 Install the dependencies with the following command:
 ```
 pip install -r requirements.txt
 ```